 Pizza Classico is simply a traditional pizza with tomato sauce and your favorite cheese, veggies and meats.
 Get creative with this!

 Just remember…Don’t overdo it with sauce, cheese or any one topping.
 A good pizza will have an equal mix of all flavors.
 You want to taste every part!

 - Make a white pizza: Use a butter & garlic mixture in place of the tomato sauce.

 - Make a margherita pizza: Top with San Marzano tomatoes, mozzarella cheese, fresh basil, salt and olive oil.

 What Temperature To Bake Pizza

-Now this is one of the important parts.
-Set your oven to 550 degrees.
-If it doesn’t go to 550 degrees, set your oven to as high as it will go.
+Set your home oven to 550 degrees F. If it doesn’t go to 550 degrees F, set your oven to as high as it will go.
 Trust me, it’s OK.
 The oven wouldn’t have that high of a setting if it wasn’t meant to go that high.

 How Long to Bake Pizza